JSCIG/proposal-arraybuffer-equal/README.md

-# proposal-arraybuffer-equals
+# proposal-arraybuffer-equal

-This is a proposal to add a new method, `ArrayBuffer.isEquals(a: ArrayBuffer, b: ArrayBuffer)`, to JavaScript's `ArrayBuffer` class.
+This is a proposal to add a new method, `ArrayBuffer.isEqual(a: ArrayBuffer, b: ArrayBuffer)`, to JavaScript's `ArrayBuffer` class.

 It has not yet been presented to the JavaScript standards committee.